thegrimbee/horus/README.md

 Our AI model wwere trained based on this data: https://docs.google.com/spreadsheets/d/1r6mS8WzukVhHnVFOEGmQtwL2VmSqkGXQy1H2Al6IO2o/edit?usp=sharing

 ### Results
-Even with limited data, our AI performs quite well, recognising certain patterns consistently (e.g. when the term mentions that there is no warranty in the app, the model consistently labels it with a harm level of 1).<br/><br/>
+Even with limited data, our AI performs very well, recognising certain patterns consistently (e.g. when the term mentions that there is no warranty in the app, the model consistently labels it with a harm level of 1).<br/><br/>
 We also found that our model tends to under-predict.
 This means that the precision of the danger and warning terms are very high (i.e. the model only predicts high when it is sure of it).
 The reason for this may be due to the high penalties of over-predicting.<br/><br/>
 Despite having much greater accuracy and precision, our model performs much much faster than previous models as the previous ones used two classifiers and were not optimised.

 # Challenges
 ### Making the server work